-We are divided into six groups, with each covering a specific part of our overall strategy.
+We are divided into six areas, with each covering a specific part of our overall strategy.

 Find out about the work of these groups and the work of our Chief Executive

 The work of our Chief Executive is to:

 - lead on our work to make everyday better for everyone affected by sight loss

 Before joining RNIB in January 2004, Lesley-Anne was Director of Operations for the Peabody Trust, one of the UK's largest housing associations and regeneration agencies.
 She has held various posts in local government including Director of Housing for London Borough of Enfield.

 In June 2012 Lesley-Anne was awarded the Commander of the Order of the British Empire for her services to the voluntary sector.

 Lesley-Anne is chair of the the UK's Vision Strategy Group.

 Our Fundraising teams raise the money we need to continue our vital work.
 Without fundraising our ability to achieve our aims would be severely limited.
 Our fundraising efforts are led by Wanda Hamilton.